DusKing1/DusKing1/README.md

 #### ⭐ Recent Stars

 - [unibeck/uptime-monitor](https://github.com/unibeck/uptime-monitor) - A uptime monitoring service that is easy and cheap to run at scale.
 Create endpoint checks for uptime, latency, and status code.
-Supports OpsGenie for alerts. (today)
+Supports OpsGenie for alerts.
+(1 day ago)
-- [allenai/olmocr](https://github.com/allenai/olmocr) - Toolkit for linearizing PDFs for LLM datasets/training (5 days ago)
+- [allenai/olmocr](https://github.com/allenai/olmocr) - Toolkit for linearizing PDFs for LLM datasets/training (6 days ago)
 - [anthropics/anthropic-cookbook](https://github.com/anthropics/anthropic-cookbook) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.
-(6 days ago)
+(1 week ago)
 - [mannaandpoem/OpenManus](https://github.com/mannaandpoem/OpenManus) - No fortress, purely open ground.
 OpenManus is Coming.
 (1 week ago)
 - [devbisme/skidl](https://github.com/devbisme/skidl) - SKiDL is a module that extends Python with the ability to design electronic circuits.
 (1 week ago)
 - [liangkangnan/tinyriscv](https://github.com/liangkangnan/tinyriscv) - A very simple and easy to understand RISC-V core.
 (1 week ago)